- Category

 Taking your child to get their eyes checked is just as important as a dental exam.
 Here are some frequently asked questions about children’s vision care that can help prepare you for their first trip to the eye doctor:

 If you and your family need vision or dental insurance, VSP® can help.
 We’ve partnered with Guardian Dental so you can get dental insurance for your family in minutes.
 And it’s easy to get vision coverage for your entire family through VSP Individual Vision Plans.
-Learn more about vision insurance and dental insurance plans for you and your family.
+Learn more about vision insurance plans and dental insurance options for you and your family.

 Information received through VSP Individual Vision Plans’ social media channels is for informational purposes only and does not constitute medical advice, medical recommendations, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.